sweedy2/DISCORD-HACKING-TOOL/README.md

 ## **Setup Guide:**
 1. Download release.zip and discordrat.zip
 2. Extract both of them into Desktop to make all more easy
 3. Open release.zip and Open the file named "Builder" paste token id of the discord bot and Guild ID or "ID DEL SERVIDOR" , then click on BUILD
-Download the pre-complied binary's here https://github.com/moom825/Discord-RAT-2.0/releases/tag/2.0

-You will first need to register a bot with the Discord developer portal and then add the bot to the Discord server that you want to use to control the bot (make sure the bot has administrator privileges in the Discord server).
-Once the bot is created open "builder.exe" and paste the token in, and paste the guild ID of where you invited the bot

-Then if the steps above were successful, you can launch the file by executing ```Client-built.exe```.
-It will create a new channel and post a message on the server with a generated session number.\
-Now your bot should be available to use !
+4. Go to release.zip then the file named "client-built.exe" is the one that the victim need to open so you can manage all from the Discord server with the bot
+5. To get commands lists when victim downloaded the file just put !help
+6. Then you got control of the PC of the victim